Mithapur, Delhi

-Meethapur is a census town in the South East Delhi district of Delhi.
+Meethapur or Mithapur is a census town in the South East district of Delhi.
+India's longest expressway i.e. Delhi-Mumbai Expressway (NH-148NA) passes from this area.

-There is a famous crossway in Mithapur which is commonly known as Mithapur Chowk which serves Kalindi Kunj Road, Tanki Road-Jaitpur which connects Badarpur to Ekta Vihar Colony, Jaitpur road and Badarpur in Delhi.
-There is Asia's biggest ecological park near Mithapur which is known as NTPC Eco Park.
+There is a famous crossway in Mithapur which is commonly known as Mithapur Chowk which serves Kalindi Kunj Road, Tanki Road-Jaitpur which connects Badarpur.
+There is world's biggest ecological park near Mithapur which is known as NTPC Eco Park.